-Diet: I’ve had a weight problem most of my life.
+Diet: I’ve had a weight problem most of my life and was a classic yo-yo dieter.
 An addiction to sweets, I believe, contributed largely to my many of my health problems back in 1999, the reason why I radically altered my eating habits about that time to exclude refined sugars (as well as wheat).

 After studying natural nutrition at The Canadian School of Natural Nutrition, I realized how important it was to eat foods that nourish the body and help it heal.
-I began to eat a natural, whole-foods diet (read more about the diet here) and effortlessly lost about 25 pounds the year I was in school.
-I have since gained some of that back and continue to struggle with my weight.
-I envisioned this blog as a place to chronicle my (many) attempts to lose weight, rant about diets and dieting, gain control of my sweets addiction and learn to eat like a “normal” person.
+I began to eat a natural, whole-foods diet and effortlessly lost about 25 pounds the year I was in school.
+I originally envisioned this blog as a place to chronicle my (many) attempts to lose weight, rant about diets and dieting, gain control of my sweets addiction and learn to eat like a “normal” person.

 Can I reprint your recipe or photos on my site or blog?